PGB-LIV/mzidFLR/README.md

 *[optional: contaminant prefix]* -
 As default, uses "CONTAM_" as database contaminant prefix.
 Can be changed using this parameter.
-If contaminant prefix absent from database, use "contam_UNKNOWN" Using this paramter requires a list of contaminant IDs to be provided.
+If contaminant prefix absent from database, use "contam_UNKNOWN".
+Using this paramter requires a list of contaminant IDs to be provided.
 We have supplied the file "cRAP_contaminants.txt" which contains the IDs of cRAP database contaminants.
 Any further contaminants used would need to be added to this list in order to be correctly identified.